intel/intel-extension-for-pytorch/docs/tutorials/features/amp.md

 `cat`, `stack`, `addcdiv`, `addcmul`, `atan2`, `bilinear`, `cross`, `dot`, `grid_sampler`, `index_put`, `tensordot`, `scatter_add`

-Some ops not listed here (e.g., binary ops like `add`) natively promote inputs without autocasting's intervention.
+Some ops not listed here (e.g., binary ops such as `add`) natively promote inputs without autocasting's intervention.
 If inputs are a mixture of `bfloat16` and `float32`, these ops run in `float32` and produce `float32` output, regardless of whether autocast is enabled.